BrainSpawnInfosphere/yivo.cpp/readme.md

 |---|---|---|---|---|-----|----|
 |`$`|`K`| N | N | T | ... | checksum |

+## Todo

+- [ ] Should I move to a 16b checksum?
+I don't have many messages, but the payload can be 16b long
+- [x] Remove messages from library.
+This is just a binary packer and not dependant on the message format other than, it is a `struct`
+- [x] Make a header only library

 # MIT License

 **Copyright (c) 2020 Mom's Friendly Robot Company**